What is a Writ of Garnishment?

 The key thing to understand is that garnishment exemptions are not automatic.
 If an exemption applies to you, you must assert it properly by timely filing the claim of exemption or motion to dissolve the garnishment.
 Eventually you may need to present evidence that you qualify for the exemption claimed.

+What happens with a bank account garnishment in Florida?
 Often a debtor finds that an exempt account is frozen by a judgment creditor’s writ of garnishment.
 This happens because creditors garnish banks, not bank accounts.
 A creditor may, without penalty, serve a writ of garnishment on any bank where the debtor maintains an account, even if some, or all, of the debtor’s accounts are exempt from garnishment.
 Florida law protects banks that freeze exempt accounts in response to garnishment writs with limited exception.
 The debtor must either convince the creditor to free the exempt account or seek a court order upholding the exemption and dissolving the garnishment.

 If your bank account or wages have been garnished through a Florida writ of garnishment, you may be able to get the garnishment dissolved.
 The law sets many strict requirements for garnishment, and if the creditor does not strictly follow the law then the garnishment can be dissolved.
 If you’d like to discuss your garnishment or need representation in your case, give us a call to schedule an appointment.